This article first appeared in Card Player magazine.

 But what do you hope to accomplish?
 The object, of course, is to guide them beyond this new-found eddy of perfection and make them lay down too many hands.
 Only now you can win by bluffing.

 Big deal!
 In limit games against novices or even semi-sophisticated players, the looser the game, the bigger your long-range profit.
 This is an absolute truth, and if it doesn’t seem right to you, please reexamine your thinking.
 My conclusion is not based on subjective observation.
-I’ve logged thousands of hours, us-ing various images and strategies, to discover what you can expect to earn in too-tight games and too-loose games.
+I’ve logged thousands of hours, using various images and strategies, to discover what you can expect to earn in too-tight games and too-loose games.
 The verdict is clear: Find yourself the loosest limit game in America and leave a bluff-based strategy for no-limit encounters.
+(Note: Bluffs don’t tend to work there, either, against loose opponents.)

 And here’s a bonus truth.
 There’s another related truth: It’s usually more profitable to emphasize faults your opponents already have than to create new behavior patterns.